cornelltech/Hack-Roosevelt-Island/README.md

 4:15-5:30p Tech training at Roosevelt Island Senior Center
 5:30-6:00p Optional campus tour by Jonathan Libutti
 6:00p Free first round of drinks at Riverwalk Grill

-WHY YOU SHOULD ATTEND:

-•	You’re helping the community by volunteering your time to help others learn and get excited about technology
-•	You get to see the new campus on Roosevelt Island
-•	You get to be part of the inaugural event
-•	It’s an awesome marketing opportunity for Cornell Tech (show off our students!)
-•	You get a cool T-shirt

 LOGISTICS AND CONTACT: